Worship Held on Zoom

-Christmas Eve at First Church is a traditional service of lessons, Christmas Carols, and candlelight.
+Christmas Eve at the Unitarian Universalist Church in Jamaica Plain is a traditional service of lessons, Christmas Carols, and candlelight.
 People of all ages worship together; there is no separate childcare or children's program.
 Three of four readings are from the Hebrew & Christian Scriptures (often known as the "Old Testament" and the "New Testament"); the fourth is from a modern source.
 We will sing traditional Christmas Carols and listen to members of the Choir sing other seasonal music.
 The Minister will pray.
 We will take a special collection for the Minister's Discretionary Fund, which helps people in need throughout the year.

 The Minister will deliver a short sermon, about ten minutes, about the value of the Christmas story from a UU perspective.
 (Here is one of her favorite reflections by another UU minister).